 “That’s true for doctors, too, most of the time,” Ford says.
 “If a child comes into my office with a headache, I simply have to believe that they have one.”

 If your child complains of blurry vision or eye pain, it could be a migraine, and they might need a day of rest.
-If your child has a stiff neck with a headache and fever, keep him out of school and see a doctor right away to rule out meningitis.
+If your child has a stiff neck with a headache and fever, keep them out of school and see a doctor right away to rule out meningitis.

 Rash : “You can’t fake a rash.
 It’s hard to make marks on your skin,” McGee says.
 “Obviously a rash is real, but it may not be an emergency.
 For example, you don’t need to stay home from school for sunburn.”

 A little bit of redness in a skin fold, on the elbow, or groin is likely nothing.
-But dial up your doctor if your child has a rash that covers a large part of his body and appears as red dots, in a lacy pattern, or as little pimples.
+But dial up your doctor if your child has a rash that covers a large part of their body and appears as red dots, in a lacy pattern, or as little pimples.

 “These types of rashes are worth having a look at,” Leavey says.
 “We still have the chickenpox.
 Measles are still out there.
 Kids are not always vaccinated.
 And depending on where you live, Lyme disease is also a problem.
 These things all cause rashes.”